All Episodes

 The report said, quote, the National Security Agency has been secretly collecting the phone call records of tens of millions of Americans.

-close quote credible president says we need to know who al-qaeda is calling in america And we surely do.
+The president says we need to know who al-Qaeda is calling in America.

-What an absolute idiot where the government keeps a database, a record of the phone numbers that tens of millions of Americans with no ties to Al Qaeda are calling.
+But the USA Today article describes a government program where the government keeps a database, a record of the phone numbers that tens of millions of Americans with no ties to al-Qaeda are calling.

-The bottom of the ever anybody can answer this question.
+Anybody can answer this question.

-And that this is plain common sense.
+And that is plain common sense.

 The same bunch of people didn't want to connect the dots and now doing everything they can to see that we don't connect the dots.